google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-multi-screen-site/content.markdown

 disclaimers, and other content that isn't meant to be in the main navigation or in the main content area of the page.

-In our site, we will just link to Terms and Conditions, a Contact page, and our social media profiles.
+In our site, we'll just create a simple placeholder footer.

 {% include_code src=_code/addcontent.html snippet=footer %}